mosfi99/rock-paper-scissors/README.md

 # Rock Paper Scissors

-This project is part of [The Odin Project Foundations Curriculum](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors) where students start learning JavaScript and the DOM.
-You can also revisit the project [here](https://www.theodinproject.com/lessons/foundations-revisiting-rock-paper-scissors).
+This project is part of [The Odin Project Foundations Curriculum](https://www.theodinproject.com/lessons/foundations-revisiting-rock-paper-scissors) where students start learning JavaScript and the DOM.

 ## Goal
 Create a Rock Paper Scissors game.